Barents AirLink

 Barents AirLink was a Swedish based airline.

+History

 It was established as Nordkalottflyg in 1974 and operated scheduled domestic and international services.
 The name was changed to Barents AirLink in 2006.
 It was based at Luleå Airport.
 Barents Air Link (2006-2016) merged into Babcock Scandinavian AirAmbulance.

 Services

 Barents AirLink does not operate any scheduled services and closed down the company in 2012.

 It has previously operated the following scheduled services, all from Luleå: